School-of-Life-Project/Portal/planned features.md

 # Planned Features
 subject to change; this is *not* a set-in-stone roadmap, this is a list of ideas

+## Short-term
+use documentFragment to minimize DOM updates on first page load

 ## Courses

 - (optionally) gate-keeping chapters behind previous lessons